The-Arcanum-Project/Arcanum/docs/Writerside/topics/Quick-Start-Guide.md

 During this initial startup, Arcanum will create essential files and folders to store settings and configurations.
 You will then be taken directly to the [](Main-Menu.md).

+> Make sure you have done the necessary [setup steps](Install.md#setup-requirements) in order for Arcanum to function
+> {style="note"}

 > If you encounter any issues during the first startup, please reach out to [us](https://discord.gg/9878NDb6uf).
-> {style="note"}

 ## Main Menu